San Diego is easily one of the best cities for outdoor lovers.

 Things You Need to Know Before Your San Diego County Hikes

 Taking your furry friend out on hikes can benefit them in many ways, both physically and mentally.
 However, hitting an unshaded trail on a hot summer day can put them at risk of heatstroke, so make sure to check the weather before you head out.

-Also, remember to bring plenty of water, your dog’s harness, and a GPS tracker to keep them safe.
-There are more things you need to be aware of when going on hikes with your pup, which we have got everything covered in our tips for hiking with dogs, be sure to check it out!
+Remember to pack enough food, and bring your dog’s water bottle to keep their body fueled, plus don’t forget your fido’s leash, hiking harness, and a GPS tracker to keep them safe.
+There are more things you need to be aware of when going on hikes with your pup in San Diego County, which we have got everything covered in our tips for hiking with dogs, be sure to check it out!